Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Leopold has 70 active public transport stops serviced by 15 routes.
-These routes facilitate 1,260 weekly passenger trips.
-Residents have good accessibility to transport, with an average distance of 221 meters to the nearest stop.
-Most residents commute outward from Leopold, predominantly using cars (95%).
+These routes facilitate 1,260 weekly passenger trips in total.
+The average distance to the nearest stop for residents is 221 meters.
+Most residents commute outward from Leopold, with cars being the primary mode of transport at 95%.
 On average, there are 1.6 vehicles per dwelling.
 According to the 2021 Census, 16.5% of residents work from home, which may be influenced by COVID-19 conditions.

-Across all routes, service frequency averages 180 trips per day, equating to approximately 18 weekly trips per individual stop.
+The service frequency averages 180 trips per day across all routes, resulting in approximately 18 weekly trips per individual stop.

 Frequently Asked Questions - Transport